perun-cloud-inc/perunctl/README.md

 **Perun workspace** - a logical grouping of environments

 ## Environment definition ##
-The first step of using perun cli is to define the application in a yaml file, the file will contain the various services of the application and their dependencies.
-To make things easier for k8s cluster users, we allow environment import which will connect to the specified k8s namespace and import the environment running there as a perun environment yaml.
+The first step in using the Perun CLI is to define the application in a YAML file.
+This file will contain the various services of the application and their dependencies.
+To simplify the process for Kubernetes cluster users, we offer environment import functionality.
+This feature allows users to connect to a specified Kubernetes namespace and import the running environment as a Perun environment YAML.

-each service in the environment yaml can define its dependencies influencing the order of the services load when working in local mode.
-In addition, each service can define its environment variables which will be injected into the running local process when loaded.
+Each service in the environment YAML can define its dependencies, which will influence the order of service loading when working in local mode.
+Additionally, each service can specify its environment variables, which will be injected into the local running process upon loading.

 ## Pre-requisites